A selection of History games, worksheets and lesson plans.

 This project is designed to allow students to develop a broad but comprehensive overview of the main events of the 20th Century.
 Each student will research one key event, theme or individual of their choice to produce an attractive display piece.
 They will compare and contrast their findings with other people in the class to answer the question "Was the 20th Century a period of progress?".

 "In this simulation you will learn about key figures involved in the struggle as events unfold step-by-step.
 For each character you will be invited to step inside their shoes and consider how you should react to the situation you face if your objective is to attract favourable media attention that will help get a Voting Rights Bill through Congress.
-In this way you will form a judgement about how each character helped or hindered the success of the campaign (deliberately or inadvertently!) and which people were most significant in the struggle"
+In this way you will form a judgement about how each character helped or hindered the success of the campaign (deliberately or inadvertently!) and which people were most significant in the struggle".
+Part of a complete scheme of work available to ActiveHistory subscribers.

 Can you survive the Middle Passage?